Test your segments

 segment-membership-2

 To exercise control of what happens on your site as you navigate through it, and especially over which experiences are fired as segment membership changes, you can force users in and out of segments.
-This is a useful technique if you are testing how segment membership affects the "visitor experience" through your site.
+This is a useful technique if you’re testing how segment membership affects the "visitor experience" through your site.

-To force your user in and out of segments, select Configure overrides at the bottom of the Explorer side bar and select one of the following options from the IN SEGMENT column:
+To manually control user segment membership, click Configure overrides at the bottom of the Explorer sidebar and click one of the following options from the IN SEGMENT column:

-• Auto - Consider segment logic and the data and activities associated with the visitor when determining segment membership (default state)
+• Auto: Consider segment logic and the data and activities associated with the visitor when determining segment membership (default state).

-• Yes - Ignore segment logic, data, and activities and force the user into the segment
+• Yes: Ignore segment logic, data, and activities and force the user into the segment.

-• No - Ignore segment logic, data, and activities, and force the user out of the segment
+• No: Ignore segment logic, data, and activities, and force the user out of the segment.

-To apply your changes, select Apply overrides
+To implement your changes, click Apply overrides.

 In the following example, the user has chosen to force the user into Viewed Shirts and out of Segment 1: